Category Archives: Humor

 f82fc128c3330ddc6dcd50de8069d265.jpg

-Since I’m not aware of any “Laughter Yoga” groups in these parts, I rely on other methods to evoke laughter in my day to day life.
+Since I’m not aware of any “Laughter Yoga” groups in these parts, I must rely on other methods to evoke laughter in my day to day life.

 Alphabet Soup Challenge: A is For Aging